C.F. Pachuca: CF Pachuca (1960–present)

-After the club was dissolved for 8 years (1952–1960), finally the club returned and was refounded in 1960, changing to its current name Club de Fútbol Pachuca and also changing its colors from black and white to start using the blue and white combination, that has remained since then.
+After Pachuca AC was dissolved for 8 years (1952–1960), the club was refounded in 1960 with a new name and new representative colors, which is the current franchise named Club de Fútbol Pachuca.
+It also changed its traditional colors for its home kit from black and white to a new blue and white combination that has remained to the present.

-In the 1966–67 season, the team was crowned champions of the Segunda División de México and was promoted to the Primera División de México.
+In the 1966–67 season, the club was crowned champions of the Segunda División de México and was promoted to the Primera División de México.
 The 1967–68 season was the club's first season in the Primera División de México, and the team finished 12th out of 16 teams.
 Their first match was a 1–3 loss against Necaxa at the Estadio Azteca, where Armando Cuervo became the club's first scorer in the top professional division.
 The club's first victory in the Primera División de México was on July 16, 1967, beating Monterrey 2–1 at home.
 Pachuca remained in the Primera División until the 1972–73 season, in which the team was relegated for the first time, after losing the relegation playoff.

 The "Tuzos" would have to wait 19 years before being able to return to the Primera División, after winning the Segunda División for second time in the 1991–92 season, but the following year they were relegated for the second time, at the end of the 1992–93 season.
-The Primera División 'A' de México is created in 1994, later called Ascenso MX.
+The Primera División "A" de México is created in 1994, later named Ascenso MX.
 In the 1995–96 season, the team becomes champions of the Primera A for first time and is promoted to the Primera División.
 However, once again they would only participate in the Primera División for one season (1996–97 season) and were relegated again to the Primera A, that was the third and last relegation in the club's history.

 After the FMF splits the calendar into two half-length tournaments, Pachuca won the Invierno 1997 tournament and becomes champions of the Primera A for second time.
 Also won the Campeón de Ascenso 1997–1998, beating Tigrillos UANL and were promoted to the Primera División for fourth time and the last promotion in the club's history.
 Pachuca returns to the Primera División in 1998, and since then it has remained in the top level division.
 In the 1998–99 season, the team breaks its own bad streak with a draw against Atlante in the Estadio Azteca in front of 30,000 people and avoids returning to the Primera División A.